 Treatments such as surgery, chemotherapy and radiation are more effective when tumors can be isolated.

-Occupations with a High Risk of Asbestos Exposure
+Occupations in Texas That May Have a High Risk of Asbestos Exposure

 Asbestos has been used in many products across a multitude of industries in the U.S. This mineral was incorporated into everything from construction and commercial products (i.e. bricks, cement and concrete, drywall, flooring, insulation, paints) to household products (i.e. electrical appliances, plastics, gloves and rubber).